Tree Trimming and Tree Pruning:

 Forest Thinning/ Fire Mitigation:

-These fire mitigation/ forest thinning/ forest health efforts often involve a combination of tree trimming and selective tree removal practices; the general idea is to remove sick, dead and overly dense growth across acreage, and to eliminate ladder fuels that have the potential to cause unmanageable, destructive canopy fires.
+Our forest thinning efforts often involve a combination of tree trimming and selective tree removal practices; the general idea is to remove sick, dead and overly dense growth across acreage, and to eliminate ladder fuels that have the potential to cause unmanageable, destructive canopy fires.

 Rockscaping and Other Erosion Control Practices: